LorePlant/cultivar_offset_24/README.md

 ## Cultivar geometric offset (attempt)

-In this part we are going to use the geometric offset estimation.
-The geometric GO is estimated as the squared Euclidean distance in the RDA space.
-This procedure will transform the GO distribution from a normal distribution to a Chi-squared distribution, essentially compactinng value below the mean toward the mean it self.
+In this section, we estimate the geometric offset (GO) using the squared Euclidean distance in the RDA space.
+This transformation reshapes the GO distribution from a normal distribution to a Chi-squared distribution, effectively compressing values below the mean toward the mean itself.

-To identify a common rule to define acceptable offest or high offset for the different cultivars, we calcolated the geometric GO for the entire cultivar population (319 genotypes).
+To establish a consistent threshold for defining acceptable and high offsets across different cultivars, we calculated the geometric GO for the entire cultivar population (319 genotypes).
-Here a R loop the generate the geometric GO for each cultivar
+Below is an R loop that generates the geometric GO for each cultivar.

 ```
 ####### Loop cycle for GO estimation all cultivars